transentis/bptk_py/README.md

 ## Changelog

+### 1.3.10
+* BPTK: fixed an issue in train_scenarios which caused an exception in recent versions of bptk-py

 ### 1.3.9
 * XMILE: Array arithmetic (such as array multiplication,...) within array functions such as SUM is now handled correctly.